Andrew Vaughn Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 10th in MLB.
+- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.

-- The Padres have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA across all league pitching staffs (3.82).

-- The right-hander's last time out was on Sunday against the St. Louis Cardinals, when he went four scoreless innings while giving up two hits.
+- His most recent appearance was on Sunday against the St. Louis Cardinals, when the righty threw seven innings, surrendering two earned runs while allowing six hits.

+- In 23 games this season, the 32-year-old has amassed a 3.39 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .229 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.